pharo-open-documentation/pharo-wiki/General/Baselines.md

 We can note three steps to load a project this way:
 1. Create a new Metacello request
-2. Parametrize it (declare the repository of the project, specify the version, the baseline, optional options...)
+2. Configure it (declare the repository of the project, specify the version, the baseline, optional options...)
 3. Launch the loading

-To parametrize the request some options are necessary and some are optional.
-We will cover in the next two sub sections how to parametrize the loading of a project hosted via Monticello and Git, then we will detail optional options.
+To configure the request some options are necessary and some are optional.
+We will cover in the next two sub sections how to configure the loading of a project hosted via Monticello and Git, then we will detail optional options.

 #### Project managed with Git